How can I show most recent messages at the top and oldest at the bottom?

 How does the history limitation work?

-Emails and chat comments older than your plan’s history limit are hidden from the interface and replaced by a message suggesting you upgrade.
-Nothing is deleted from Missive and your full email history always remains available on Gmail, Office 365, or IMAP.
+Messages and chat comments older than your plan’s history limit are hidden from the interface and replaced by a message suggesting you upgrade.
+Nothing is deleted from Missive, and your full email history always remains available on Gmail, Office 365, or IMAP.
+The same applies to Twitter DMs, Facebook Messenger conversations, Twilio SMS, etc.

 Will existing customers be exempted from price raises?